 You can’t give an infinite amount of resources to spend on a product Your customers need both crucial as well as nice-to-have features and that puts you in control.
 You can decide to focus on building the crucial features and spend less money.

-For startups, especially those in high-tech industries like software, an MVP serves as a crucial tool for success.
+For startups, especially those in high-tech industries like software development, an MVP serves as a crucial tool for success.
 By launching an MVP, companies can test their product idea with a small group of early adopters, gather feedback, and improve it before making significant investments.

 Why build an MVP?